DETAILED ACTION

 Khan teaches these features in the context of a user interface for displaying and interacting with 3D objects:

-(AAPA teaches MPEG scene description but does not teach “extracting of the camera control data.”
+(AAPA teaches MPEG scene description but does not teach “extracting of the camera control data” from the scene description.
 Khan teaches that the surface following mode extracts/generates camera control data based on “a surface of an object” in the scene.
 See, Khan, Paragraph 39.
-“When in the surface following mode … an indexing structure, conventionally called a sphere-tree, is generated when the user loads an object” thus the limitations are received based on the object video data.
-Khan, Paragraph 43 and ways of loading data in Paragraph 71.)
+“When in the surface following mode … an indexing structure, conventionally called a sphere-tree, is generated when the user loads an object” thus the camera control data is extracted from the object video data in the scene description.
+Khan, Paragraph 43 and ways of loading data in Paragraph 71.
+See similar uses of scenes described in MPEG in Graziozi, Paragraphs 4, 46.)

 the camera control data being separate and distinct from the